At Savoring Today, we are all about eating clean for a healthy lifestyle.

 1 : to taste or enjoy with zest: relish 2: to appreciate fully: enjoy or delight

-In the hurry of the world around us, there is pressure to move on to the next thing whether it is technology, to-do lists, work projects, or kid’s activities—even our leisure time is often the result of pure exhaustion.
+In the hurry of the modern world, there is pressure to move on to the next thing whether it is technology, to-do lists, work projects, or kid’s activities—our leisure time is often the result of pure exhaustion.

-Living full tilt drives our appetite for convenience foods, leaving little time or inclination to focus on nutrition or the people at hand.
+Living full tilt drives our appetite for convenience foods, leaving little time to focus on nutrition.
 In the pursuit of quick and easy, we sacrifice vibrant health and touch points with those we care about.

 When savoring a meal we chew more slowly, utter sounds of delight, even roll our eyes trying to express something wonderful holds our attention—shared with someone, it is even better.

-If we apply the concept of savoring to our lives, we engage more fully in today so the future does not consume the now.
-Life is a great gift, savoring it begins with today.
+If we practice savoring, we engage more fully in today so the future does not consume the now.

 Of course, there is a personal story that fuels these passions …

 Most of us go about our day without a thought it could be our last.
 Until something interrupts us with a heavy dose of mortal reality—we are finite, fragile, and subject to life’s twists and turns.
 December 9, 2007 was just such a day when a young man with an assault rifle fired upon families at our church, killing two young women.
-Considering we were his next close target, it is truly miraculous that our family survived the onslaught with a single flesh wound.
-I share more about this experience through my other blog Overcoming Trauma for those interested.
+It was a horrifying day and is truly miraculous that our family survived the onslaught with a single flesh wound.
 None of us have a guarantee of tomorrow; today is our opportunity to live fully, to savor life.